Though the world may still feel on hold right now, your dreams of studying or … Read more

 Michael has been the coordinator and head instructor of the St. George’s University School of Medicine, Integrative Medicine Therapies Thailand Selective for the last ten years.
 This selective has educated more than 500 future doctors on the integrative therapies of Thai massage, tai chi, qigong, yoga and meditation.
 A certified Mindfulness Meditation Instructor, he has studied Qigong and Meditation with the Mindfulness Based Stress Reduction (MBSR) program, Mantak Chia’s Healing Tao system and the Energy Arts online school.

 TRANSCRIPTS & CREDITS

-Upon completion of the course you will be issued with an Elmhurst College academic transcript.
+Upon completion of the course you will be issued with an Elmhurst University academic transcript.
 The course is worth 4 U.S. credits.
 The course consists of 60 hours of class contact time over three weeks including lectures and presentations, practical sessions, workshops and field trips.

 PART ONE – CHIANG MAI

 The first week of the course is based in the northern Thai town of Chiang Mai where we will use open discussions and workshops to provide the necessary conceptual and factual knowledge and stimulate critical engagement with the course topics including:

 The first week is intended to provide foundational background knowledge and initiate essential discussions preparing for the field retreat.

 Benefiting from Chiang Mai’s history as a 700-year old urban Buddhist center students will be introduced to Buddhist mindfulness at a local temple.
 Located on the mountain (Doi Suthep) that borders the city, students will mindfully walk through the forest to the temple (40 minutes) for this introduction to Buddhist meditation.